-The S/360 is feted as the grandfather of modern computing.
+The S/360 was a landmark that marked the arrival of modern computing.
 It introduced processing techniques that would become commonplace, such as lookahead pipelining, branch prediction, multitasking, memory protection and generalised interrupts.
 It's a reminder that many architectural tricks used inside chips today date back to before man landed on the moon.

 But perhaps more importantly the System/360 achieved the modern reality of a general-purpose computer that could be easily upgraded.